Letters & Documents

 Project Manager: Dr. Anja Morgenstern

-IT Development: Mag.
-Franz Kelnreiter
+IT Development: Franz Kelnreiter

-Editorial Staff: Agnes Amminger (encoding)
+Former Employees: Agnes Amminger (encoding)

 Dr. Till Reininghaus (German documents)